S-UT-bootcamp/deep-learning-challenge/README.md

 #### Optimizing the Model

     - The model was fine-tuned to enhance accuracy and generalization.
-    - Alternative neural network architectures, including adjustments to the number of hidden layers and neurons, were explored.
+    - Alternative neural network architectures, including adjustments to the number of hidden layers and neurons, Ire explored.
-    - Learning rates and regularization techniques (e.g., dropout) were experimented with to improve performance.
+    - Learning rates and regularization techniques (e.g., dropout) Ire experimented with to improve performance.

 In conclusion, this project seeks to deliver a robust binary classifier tool to aid Alphabet Soup in identifying grant applicants with the highest potential for success.
-By meticulously preparing the data, fine-tuning the model architecture, and rigorously optimizing its performance, we aim to provide Alphabet Soup with a powerful decision-making tool for their philanthropic initiatives.
+By meticulously preparing the data, fine-tuning the model architecture, and rigorously optimizing its performance, I aim to provide Alphabet Soup with a poIrful decision-making tool for their philanthropic initiatives.

 # Alternative Model Consideration